fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   Very, very powerful framework in iOS.

-### It’s a way of creating an object graph backed by a database
+### It's a way of creating an object graph backed by a database

   Usually backed by SQL (but also can do XML or just in memory).